AbieFund/abie/README.md

 ## Deployment

-Don't do that if you don't know what you're doing.
-The team can't be held  liable or responsible for any damage which results from wild use of [Abie.sol](https://github.com/AbieFund/abie/blob/master/contracts/Abie.sol).
+We don't recommend the deployment if you're not 100% sure of what you're doing.

 To deploy your own DAO, you can use [Remix](https://remix.ethereum.org).